-Taking into account the transition, and the need to be preparing for change, this year we are proposing an operating plan in two parts.
+Taking into account the transition, and the need to be preparing for change, this year our operating plan is set out in two parts.

-The first follows our more normal format of detailing projects and deliverables we need to carry out our functions.
+The first part follows our more normal format of detailing projects and deliverables we need to carry out our functions.
 We have focussed on statutory obligations, in terms of complaints process, oversight, and our statutory Consumer Panel.

 The plan also reflects the 'areas of focus' set out in Section 2 above viewed as key on making further progress with our strategic aims.